Easy, just go to the Sturt Sabres web site, click Domestic > Domestic Intent to Play.

 Our Pink Devils girls program is the only one of its kind in the state.
 Starting at 1 team and evolving to as many as 11 in a season over the last couple of years, it is a great way to get involved in basketball with a friendly balance of fun and competitiveness.

-The domestic uniform will soon be available for purchase on the Sturt website.
+The domestic uniform can be purchased online, if your child is being placed into a team by Sturt they will likely use the domestic reversible.
 The turnaround time for the uniform is around 4-6 weeks.
 Duplicates of playing numbers are not critical in Domestic (as opposed to District where two players cannot play with the same number).
 We ask that you choose a number based on the following guidelines:

 There are new reversible singlets are available through Sturt’s online store and our uniform suppliers Blackchrome, which are currently priced at around $45.